Do Your eCommerce Analytics Include These 5 Metrics?

 2. Create and monitor custom goal completions

 No two eCommerce sites are created in quite the same way, which is why creating your own custom metrics is so important.
 An element of the end user experience that is incredibly valuable to a competing service might not have much relevance in your world – and vice versa.
-As a result, you need to look inward towards your own operations and come up with a list of metrics that are valuable to your business and the way it operates.
+As a result, you need to look inward toward your own operations and come up with a list of metrics that are valuable to your business and the way it operates.

 One of those metrics might be “Views for the Top Five Product Pages,” for example, which will give you an insight into the products that are attracting the most amount of attention among visitors.
 Another could be “How Many People are Becoming a Subscriber,” which is an excellent way to track new leads and sales opportunities.
 You know which elements of your application and content are most important to your business; as long as you have a framework in place to monitor these elements, then you can ensure you’re doing everything within your power to achieve these goals and improve your business performance.

 3. Ensure your application performs well on all types of devices

 In years long past, the eCommerce experience was essentially limited to one key outlet: a PC.
 In today’s modern technological climate, however, users are visiting your site on any one of hundreds of different devices.
 Some users may be visiting on a smartphone or a tablet, an Internet-connected television set, or even a video game console with a Web browser like the Sony PlayStation 4 or the Microsoft Xbox One.

 Your content could load differently (for better or worse) on any one of these devices, which is why you want to pay equal attention to all of them to avoid leaving someone out in the cold.
 As a result, you need to get an idea of which devices your end users are viewing your application on to provide everyone with an equally good experience across the board.